Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Discussion

 \section{Discussion}

 Somitogenesis is seen across all vertebrates, and recent evidence implies that mechanisms underlying it could have analogues even in segmentation of invertebrates, such as arthropods~\cite{stollewerk2003,clark2019}.
 It would appear that there is an invariant set of mechanisms responsible for this process, that differ only in terms of the specific identities of the contributing molecular players across species.
 Thus, somitogenesis would in general involve (i) a cellular ``clock'', (ii) means by which neighboring clocks communicate, and (iii) a spatial gradient of signaling molecules, which introduces heterogeneity in the interactions between the clocks.
 We have shown here that incorporating these three elements in a model of a PSM, that grows through the addition of cells at the posterior, reproduces the sequence of invariant dynamical transitions seen in somitogenesis.
-These include the phenomenon of somite polarization, provided that the genes determining the fates of cells constituting the rostral and caudal halves of the mature somites [e.g., \textit{mesp-b} in zebrafish~\cite{sawada2000,nomura2002,kuan2004}] are located downstream of the clock genes.